OPEN CALL Biennale Warszawa i Roberto Cimetta Fund w ramach programu grantowego wspierającego mobilność twórców i twórczyń.

 This call is launched on 1st December 2018 and will be open to applications for one month.

 Applications can be made in Arabic, English or French.
-The applicant must directly address the context presented by Biennale Warszawa, as indicated below and focus on future possibilities for transnational commons, translocal politics beyond nation states, Central Eastern European and Arab-Middle East relations.
+The applicant must directly address the context presented by Biennale Warszawa (for more details, please see card INFO) and focus on future possibilities for transnational commons, translocal politics beyond nation states, Central Eastern European and Arab-Middle East relations.

 SPECIFIC BIENNALE WARSZAWA CRITERIA